-Accounting information for grants is also available at the Web-based PSC Grant Management System.
+Accounting information is available at the Web-based PSC Grant Management System.
 You will need your PSC Kerberos password to access this system.
-This system provides more detailed information than xbanner, although some of the information is only available to PIs.
+This system provides more detailed information than xbanner, although some of the information is only available to PIs, co-PIS and individuals designated by the PI to see accounting data.
 The system has extensive internal documentation.

 File systems are file storage spaces directly connected to a system.
 There are currently two such areas available to you on blacklight.